Quantum-Accelerators/quacc/docs/start/demo.md

-# Quick Start
+# Demo

-Want to get up and running with quacc as fast possible?
+Want to get a feel for what's possible with quacc as fast possible?
 Here we go!

 ## Installation